Skip to main content

 This article describes which options are available to manage permissions for your GoMeddo users.
 As a best practice, it is generally advisable to go for option 3 despite the slightly higher setup time required.

-Option 3: Make a permission set group
+Recommended: Make permission set groups

 1. A GoMeddo permission set